sethwv/game-thumbs/docs/docker.md

 Game Thumbs supports **additive configuration** - your custom files merge with built-in data rather than replacing it.
 You only need to specify what you want to customize.

-#### Recommended: Directory-Based Configuration
+#### Directory-Based Configuration

-Mount a directory with multiple JSON files.
-All `.json` files in the directory will be loaded and merged:
+Mount directories containing your custom JSON files.
+All `.json` files in each directory will be loaded and merged:

 ```bash
 docker run -p 3000:3000 \